-The Pomegranates Café, the Museum's dairy, vegetarian cafe, is open Tuesdays through Sundays from 10:30am - 5:00pm.
+Pomegranates Café, the Museum's dairy, vegetarian cafe, is open Tuesdays through Sundays from 10:30am to 5:00pm.
 Kosher selections are available.

-The Museum has partnered with various hotels in the region to provide special discounts for NMAJH visitors.
-Please click here for information on rates and reservation procedures for individuals and groups
+The Museum has partnered with various hotels in the vicinity to provide special discounts for NMAJH visitors.
+Please click here for information on rates and reservation procedures for both individuals and groups.

 The main entrance on Market Street and all public areas within the Museum, including restrooms and water fountains, are wheelchair-accessible.
 All floors can be reached by elevator.

 A limited number of standard wheelchairs are available at the Admissions Desk free of charge on a first-come, first-served basis.
 A form of ID is required in exchange.
 Wheelchairs cannot be reserved in advance.

 All films and video clips in the exhibition galleries are captioned.

 ALDs (assistive listening devices) can be requested, free of charge for special programs within the Dell Theater.

 All way-finding signage includes Braille.
 Service dogs are welcome in the Museum.